Kogan launches low-cost Agora 6 handset

 The latest in the Kogan Agora line is the Kogan Agora 6, which Kogan is taking pre-orders for now.
 Whereas some Kogan branded devices can have lengthy pre-order periods, the Agora 6 is set to ship from 12 April from Kogan.

-Predictably it’s an essentially budget specification device with a 5 inch HD display.
+Predictably it’s essentially a budget specification device with a five-inch HD display.
 HD in this case is the correct marketing, as it's a simple 720p (1280x720 pixel) display.
 It’s a Dual SIM Android 5.1 device with 16GB of internal storage, upgradeable via microSD.

 The underlying processor is a MediaTek MTK6753, a 2015 Octa-Core processor that should supply reasonable but probably not exceptional performance.
 Don’t expect it to stand up well against, say, a Samsung Galaxy S7 or Apple iPhone SE, but if your needs are modest it could well be reasonable.